Ghini/ghini.desktop/doc/use_cases-jbq.rst

          Just as we reserved the prefix Zzx- for subtribe, we reserve the prefixes Zzy- for tribe, Zzw- for subfamily.

-         In praticular, the subfamily information is relevant, because there are subfamilies within the Orchidaceae family which are not further separated.
+         In particular, the subfamily information is relevant, because there are subfamilies within the Orchidaceae family which are not further separated.